Finding a Top Financial Advisor Firm in Edina, Minnesota

 Birchwood Financial Partners

-Birchwood Financial Partners is one of the more exclusive firms on this list, as they typically only accept new individual clients that have at least $1 million in investable assets.
+Fee-only Birchwood Financial Partners is one of the more exclusive firms on this list, as they typically only accept new individual clients that have at least $1 million in investable assets.
 Unsurprisingly, the firm’s client base includes a good deal of high-net-worth individuals along with some non-high-net-worth individuals, pension plans, charitable organizations and businesses.

 Birchwood Financial Partners Background